BYK/superset/DOCS.md

 #### func

 Function to test each element of the set.
-Invoked with arguments `(element, element, setobj)`.
+Invoked with arguments `(element, element, setObj)`.
 Return `true` to keep the element, `false` otherwise.

 #### thisArg